Afrid1919/FoodOfast/README.md

-# FoodOfast
-# Fast Food Restaurant Management System
+# Fast Food Restaurant System

 ## Description
 This Java console-based project is a simple management system for a fast-food restaurant.
-It provides functionalities for managing various aspects of the restaurant such as menu items, orders, customers, and employees.
+It provides functionalities for managing various aspects of the restaurant such as menu items, orders, customers.

 ## Features
 - **Menu Management**: Add, remove, and update menu items.